 By helping employees with their debt, HR managers can:

-- Increase employee engagement with the company through regular bonuses (monthly/annual).
+- Increase employee engagement with the through regular bonuses (monthly/annual).

-- Relieve employees of their financial stress and concentrate their efforts on company goals.
+- Relieve employees of their financial stress and concentrate their efforts on goals.

 - Build a positive relationship with employees, retaining them in the long term.